lukevers/gelato/README.md

 ## API Points

 By default, gelato uses the same format for each API point.
 Every response will look similar to this, but with a different `Body`.
-All responses are valid JSON.
+All responses are valid JSON, and the comments in these blocks are for informational purposes.

 ```json
 {